by Kelly R. Smith

 OK, the term thermal mass doesn’t mean what you might think it does; let’s not go there.
 Thermal mass simply refers to an object that absorbs and retains heat.
 Some examples are brick, concrete, ceramic tiles, and eco-friendly cork flooring.

-In the winter of course, we want those objects to absorb heat during the day and release it at night.
+In the wintertime of course, we want those objects to absorb heat during the day and release it at night; this will save tons of money in utility bills and wear and tear on your HVAC equipment..
 This can be accomplished by the sun coming through the windows or from areas where the home’s heating system affects the objects.

 Seal All Air Leaks

-Checking for and sealing all air leaks in your home’s exterior is an easy, inexpensive project that can be done twice a year.
+Checking for and sealing all air leaks in your home’s exterior is an easy, inexpensive DIY project that can and should be done twice a year.
 Just pick days before the weather transitions from cold to hot and visa versa.

-Possible leak culprits include windows, doors, even things like recessed light fixtures on your ceiling.
-The materials to put things right are inexpensive and readily available.
+Possible leak culprits include windows, doors, even things like recessed light fixtures on your ceiling and behind cover plates for your switches and outlets.
+Special wall plate insulation gaskets are available and you can complete the job in just a few hours with a screwdriver.
+The materials to put all things air-leakable right are inexpensive and readily available.
 Most likely things like caulk and floor sweeps will do the trick.

 Keep in mind that the tighter your home’s envelope becomes, the greater the danger of radon is.
 What is radon?
 Radon gas is a radioactive, invisible toxic vapor that results from a natural process which is the radioactive breakdown of the uranium isotope.
 It pays to test for it.